 speaker

 Good morning.
-My name is Ashley and I'll be your conference operator today.
-At this time, I would like to welcome everyone to Harmony Biosciences' third call, 2023 Financial Results Conference Call.
+My name is Ashley, and I'll be your conference operator today.
+At this time, I would like to welcome everyone to Harmony Bioscience's third 2023 Financial Results Conference Call.
 All participant lines have been placed on mute to prevent any background noise.
 After the speaker's remarks, there will be a question and answer session.
-If you would like to ask a question at that time, please press star one on your telephone keypad.
+If you would like to ask a question at that time, please press star 1 on your telephone keypad.
 Please be advised that today's conference call may be recorded.
 Lastly, if you should require operator assistance, please press star zero.
-I will now turn the call over to Louis Sanay, head of investor relations.
+I will now turn the call over to Lewis Sine, Head of Investor Relations.
 Please go ahead.

 speaker